th3-7rue/bryanair/README.md

 **A:** If you can't see any airport when using the app, it is very likely that there are just no *future* flights planned.
 You might want to generate them with *generaVoli.py*, or manually add them.

+**Please notice that the python script will only output a sql query, you have to run the query on the database for the change to be effective**

 **Q: I get errors when using *composer install***

 **A:** There are two probable causes: